ewh0/lets-go-by-using-it/sorting/README.md

 However, the convenience it offers is limited.
 Unless later Go decides to support operator overloading, right now we can only pass the builtin types

+### 3. Wait, I've heard recursion is bad why you use it in the parallelized version?

+Yes, I've heard the same thing too.
+That's why I implement the serialized merge sort in the bottom-up iterative manner.
+However, for the parallelized version, I can't (or too lazy) to come up a solution in the bottom-up iterative manner.
+Recursion makes the design and implementation easier.

+In addition, pay attention to the pivot selection technique applied in the merge subroutine.
+By selecting a median value among the values to be merged, we manage to keep the number of elements to be merged in each part balanced.
+This is kind of analogous to the difference between balanced binary search tree and regular binary search tree where the worst case scenario is avoided.
+No merge subroutine will have too many or too few elements to be merged.
+This way, we ensure that the depth of recursion is minimized to the scale of logN.

+In addition, the degrade to insertion sort when number of elements drop below certain threshold also help reduce down the height of the recursion tree.